azarehad/transportation-roadwork-severity-prediction/README.md

     5.  `End_Lat` (End Latitude)
     6.  `Start_Lng` (Start Longitude)
 * **Qualitative Analysis:** A review of the event descriptions suggests that Severity 4 events are often long-term, structural closures (e.g., "COVID-19 - Outdoor dining," "major gas installation"), while lower-severity events are related to short-term, mobile work (e.g., "bridge maintenance," "crane operation").

-## 🚀 How to Use

-1. Clone this repository.
-2. Ensure you have the required Python libraries installed: `pandas`, `numpy`, `geopandas`, `plotly`, `matplotlib`, `seaborn`, and `scikit-learn`.
-3. Download the `US_Constructions_Dec21.csv` file from the [Kaggle dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-road-construction-and-closures) and place it in the correct directory.
-4. Run the `transportation-roadwork-severity-prediction.ipynb` notebook.